aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/042_prepare_gitops_app.md

 ### Create a Token To Read The Container Registry

-{{< admonition type=tip title="Group or Project Access Tokens Are Better" open=true >}}
+{{< admonition type=tip title="Group or Project Access Tokens For High Trust Group Hierarchies" open=true >}}
-For the next steps you will create a Group Deployment Token so that the Environment Deployment project can read the container image of this Application Build project.
-If you have a GitLab license, a project or group level ‘Access Token’ is a better way to ensure that the automation credentials do not depend on regular user credentials.
-To maintain a balance between least privilege and administrative overhead, one would select a Group Level Access Token if there is a high level of trust between all Application Build and Environment Deployment projects - for instance if these all comprise one application or if the team is a true DevOps team that both develops and deploys the artifacts in the group.
+For the next steps you will create a Project Deployment Token so that the Environment Deployment project can read the container image of this Application Build project.
+If you have a paid GitLab license, a project or group level ‘Access Token’ can give the same access to all container registries in a group heirarchy.
+This works well if there is high trust between all Application Build and Environment Deployment projects as there are fewer credentials granted at an appropriate level.
 {{< /admonition >}}

 1. While in 'yourpersonalgroup' (be sure you are in the group, not a project) in the left navigation, *Click* **Settings => Repository** (button)